rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 # Indoor Asset Tracking using Wi-Fi Triangulation

 In the IoT, when someone says "asset tracking", you likely think of monitoring the state and location of a package, container, or vehicle.
 Usually this involves one or more environmental sensors to track temperature, humidity, or atmospheric pressure.
-Maybe an accelerometer to track motion and sudden movements.
+It may also include an accelerometer to track motion and sudden movements.

-Of course, asset tracking also involves **tracking a location** in a physical space.
+Of course, asset tracking also involves **monitoring location** in a physical space.
 This is typically performed with GNSS/GPS which is far and away the most consistent and reliable means of ascertaining a physical location outdoors.

 ![where am i](where-am-i.gif)

-However, what if the device enclosure prevents you from getting GPS data due to a physical barrier?
+However, what if the device enclosure prevents you from acquiring GPS location due to a physical barrier?
 What if trying to get a GPS satellite fix consumes too much power?
 Or (and here's the real kicker) what if your goal is to **track an asset indoors**?

-Have no fear, I've got a solution for you today!
-Well, at least a proof-of-concept 😅.
+Well have I got a solution for you today!
+At least a proof-of-concept 😅.

 By using our old friend from trigonometry and geometry classes (triangulation), we can build a fully-functional **indoor asset tracking solution** built upon on the [Blues Wireless Notecard](https://blues.io/products/notecard/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking).

-We can also tap into a commonly used sensor to measure altitude, giving us the ability to ascertain the building floor and provide true "3D asset tracking" with x/y/z positioning.
+We can also tap into a commonly used sensor to measure altitude, giving us the ability to ascertain the building floor and provide "3D" asset tracking.

 **Ready to dive in?** Let's start with the high level requirements of this indoor tracking solution.